 How do you find a musicologist?

-Chances are good that when one asks, “How do I find a Musicologist?” they mean, “How do I find a ‘forensic musicologist.’”
+Chances are good that when one asks, “How do I find a Musicologist?” they mean, “How do I find a ‘forensic musicologist’” perhaps to obtain an opinion and a musicologist’s report with regard to a case of plagiarism or infringement.
 A forensic musicologist is a musicologist who applies their knowledge and expertise to legal and criminal cases.
-This can include identifying and authenticating musical works and recordings, as well as determining authorship and ownership of copyrighted material.
-Forensic musicologists may also be called upon to provide expert testimony in court cases involving music-related issues, such as plagiarism or copyright infringement.
+Forensic musicologists may be called upon to provide expert testimony in court cases involving music-related issues, such as plagiarism or copyright infringement.
+This includes identifying and authenticating musical works and recordings and determining authorship and ownership of copyrighted material.
 They may also use their skills to identify and analyze sound recordings in criminal investigations, such as identifying a voice or a specific sound or sample on a recording.

-To find a research musicologist, you can start by searching online for musicology departments at universities or colleges in your area.
+To find a research musicologist, search online for musicology departments at universities or colleges in your area.
 Many universities have musicology programs, and the faculty in those programs are often musicologists.
-Additionally, you can also check the websites of professional organizations for musicologists, such as the American Musicological Society or the Society for Music Theory, which often have directories of members who are available for consultation or research.
-Another way is to check the yellow pages or online business directories for musicologists or musicology consulting services in your area.
+You can also check the websites of professional organizations for musicologists, such as the American Musicological Society or the Society for Music Theory, which often have directories of members available for consultation or research.
+Another way is to check the yellow pages or online business directories for your area’s musicologists or musicology consulting services.